wenigwil/Graphorce.jl/prototype/elphbolt-module-phonon.md

 ncell_g = int(sqrt(geg)/self%cell_g(:, 0)) + 1
 ~~~

-4. The usual loop over all atoms in all supercells in the ultra is done
+4. The usual loop over all atoms in all supercells in the ultra is done.
+Could be
+   more important it looks on the

 ~~~fortran
 do iat = 1, nat